RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="Chirpstack OTAA Set Application Keys"
 />

-3. Once the Application Key is added in the form, the process can be finalized by clicking on the “**SET DEVICE-KEYS**” button.
+3. Once the Application Key is added to the form, the process can be finalized by clicking on the “**SET DEVICE-KEYS**” button.

-* As shown in Figure 45, a new device should be listed in the DEVICES tab.
+* As shown in **Figure 45**, a new device should be listed in the DEVICES tab.
 The most important parameters, such as the Device EUI are shown in the summary.

 <rk-img
   src="/assets/images/wisduino/rak811-evaluation-board/quickstart/34.set-device-eui.png"